 The Wilderness First Aid Course - also known as WFA and pronounced “WOO-FA” is a significant time and financial commitment.
 The traditional, onsite course alone is two days long of lecture, demonstration and practice.
 The course does not usually take place in the city you are living, so almost all students have to spend a day traveling to the class and then staying a night or two in a hotel, and then there are travel costs and meals.
 With WFA classes costing north of $250 - when you add in travel, hotel and meals a typical student will spend $400 - $600 plus an entire weekend.

 A WFA course crams many of the concepts taught in a First Responder course into the two-day course.
 Many students complain that there is so much information thrown at them during a WFA course that they feel like they are “drinking from a fire hose attempting not to drown.”
 I felt that way when I completed my WFA certification years ago.
 I wondered after I graduated how much information I really retained and if I was really ready to render medical care if I needed to.

 This course will save you time, it will save you money and since it is self-paced, it will give you the time to absorb the material - plus this course uses a method that makes learning, understanding and retaining first aid easier.
 But more on that in a later

 Who takes this course?
 Well, there are three types of people.

-- Time constrained.
-People who want the deep first aid knowledge that a WFA course provides but can not dedicate a weekend and travel to a course.
+- People who want the deep first aid knowledge that a WFA course provides but do not require a certification.

 - Preparing to attend a WFA Course.
 These are people who know that WFA is a cram course in first aid and they want to prepare so when they attend the course they don’t have to spend all their time heads-down furiously writing notes.
 And when they graduate from the course they will have the confidence and competence to be able to render first aid when they need to.